Currents in the dilute $O(n=1)$ model: Construction of the open boundary -matrix from the closed boundary -matrix via insertion of a rapidity line

-Distinguishing the two remaining elements (the 'line': $\Klmxl$ and the 'monoid': $\Klmxm$) is a bit more tricky, and can be done in the next way: We look at configurations with a line entering, and we group them according to their connectivity on the left: If the two left side are connected, they belong to the 'line', if not, they belong to the 'monoid'.
-Now we have to choose the other two groups according to the criteria, that with and without the line, the weights should be the same.
-Based on this criteria, we can uniquely make the choice, however, there is one $KRR$ configuration, which has to 'divided' between the line and the monoid.
-Regardless these divided cases, the next statement hold for the weight of the open B.C. $K$-matrix and the weight of the $KRR$ configuration:
+Distinguishing the two remaining elements (the 'line': $\Klmxl$ and the 'monoid': $\Klmxm$) is a bit more tricky, and can be done in the following way: We look at configurations with a line entering, and we group them according to their connectivity on the left: If the two left side are connected, they belong to the 'line', if not, they belong to the 'monoid'.
+Now we have to choose the other two groups according to the criteria that with and without the entering path, the weights should be the same.
+Based on this criteria, we can uniquely make the choice, however, there is one $KRR$ configuration which has to be 'divided' between the line and the monoid.
+Not considering these divided case, the following statement holds for the weight of the open boundary condition $K$-matrix and the weight of the $KRR$ configuration:

-Here $W_{K_{obc}}$ stand for the weigh of a specific open B.C. $K$-matrix element, and the sum on the other side runs over the $KRR$ configurations, which contribute to the given open B.C. $K$-matrix element (As given on Table~\ref{tab:KRRgrouping}).
-The divided cases have the prefactors $\frac{3}{4}$ and $\frac{1}{4}$ in the homogeneous case, in the inhomogeneous case, the next relations hold:
+Here $W_{K_{obc}}$ denotes the weigh of a specific open boundary conditions $K$-matrix element, and the sum on the other side runs over the $KRR$ configurations which contribute to the given open boundary conditions. $K$-matrix element (As given in Table~\ref{tab:KRRgrouping}).
+The divided cases have the prefactors $\frac{3}{4}$ and $\frac{1}{4}$ in the homogeneous case, in the inhomogeneous case, the following relations hold: